Skip to content

 SlateDB currently has two benchmarking tools: bencher and microbenchmarks.

-It comes with a bencher tool to benchmark put/get operations against an object store.
+bencher is a tool to benchmark put/get operations against an object store.
 You can configure the tool with a variety of options.
 See bencher/README.md for details. benchmark-db.sh also serves as an example.

-We run bencher nightly and publish the results here.
-The benchmark runs on WarpBuild’s warp-ubuntu-latest-x64-16x runners, which use Hetzner machines in Frankfurt.
+• Bencher benchmarks run on WarpBuild’s warp-ubuntu-latest-x64-16x runners, which use Hetzner machines in Frankfurt.
 We use Tigris for object storage with the auto region setting, which resolves to Frankfurt as well.
 Bandwidth between WarpBuild (Hetzner) and Tigris seems to be about 500MiB/s down and 130MiB/s up.
 We routinely max out the bandwidth in the nightly tests.

-Microbenchmarks also run nightly with the pprof-rs profiler.
-The resulting profiler protobuf files are published here.
-The microbenchmarks run on standard Linux Github action runners.
+• Microbenchmarks run on standard Linux Github action runners with the pprof-rs profiler.
+The resulting profiler protobuf files are published to pprof.me and links to each microbenchmark are provided in the Github action summary.